lulzsun/Chegg-E-book-to-PDF/README.md

-<font color="red">NOTICE: Chegg has implemented a Captcha for their ereader.
-The current version is now unsupported for the time being.</font>
+<span> NOTICE: Chegg has implemented a Captcha for their ereader.
+The current version is now unsupported for the time being.</span>

 # Chegg E-book to PDF
 Designed to simply download an e-book off of Chegg and convert it into a PDF.